Sshivam0395/Sshivam0395/README.md

 # Hi there, I'm Shivam Gohil!

-I'm a passionate Information Technology student with a strong interest in Data Science and Development.
-Welcome to my GitHub profile, where I showcase my projects and skills.
+AI enthusiast with a strong Data Science foundation, skilled in machine learning and data analysis.
+Driven to solve complex problems and deliver innovative, AI-powered solutions.
+Focused on continuous learning and advancing cutting-edge technologies.

 ## Skills